robert8138/deep-learning-deliberate-practice/README.md

 * [Colab](http://colah.github.io/): His intuitive explanation of DL topics are very well regarded, and something that I plan to revisit from time to time.

+* [Distill.pub](https://distill.pub/): The web is a powerful medium to share new ways of thinking.
+Over the last few years we’ve seen many imaginative examples of such work.
+But traditional academic publishing remains focused on the PDF, which prevents this sort of communication.

 #### Machine Learning in General

 * **Practical Machine Learning Advice**